Azure/autorest.typescript/packages/typespec-test/test/parametrizedHost/generated/typespec-ts/README.md

 ### Install the `@msinternal/parametrized-host` package

-Install the ParametrizedHost REST client library for JavaScript with `npm`:
+Install the ParametrizedHost client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/parametrized-host